 The York Fellow track is the service concentrated track of the York Honors Program.

-The current members of York Fellow (3.3 GPA) track can maintain their Honors status even if their GPA drop below the required GPA of 3.3.
-Those students can continuously accumulate their requirements of the track toward the graduation while trying to raise your GPA.
+The current members of the York Fellow (3.5 GPA) track can maintain their Honors status as Cadet even if their GPA drop below the required GPA of 3.5.
+Those students can continuously accumulate their requirements of the track toward graduation while trying to regain their GPA over 3.5.

-- conduct a mentored research (at least two semesters) and present at a professional conference (see Important Forms and Deadlines on Blackboard)
+- conduct mentored research (at least three semesters) and present at a professional conference (see Important Forms and Deadlines on Blackboard)

 - take three Honors courses and receive B or better grade